hernkelly/project2--Using-objects./README.md

 Monster stalks the hero, who hunts for gold; dog follows hero

 # p2
-Project #2 -- create a dynamic sketch, including:
+Project #2 -- Use objects to create a dynamic sketch, including:
 + scene with sky, grass, sun, tree, and house,
 + a hero who chases the gold,
 + a dog that follows the hero, and